SumoLogic-Labs/sumologic-rfsync/doc/01_sumologic/readme.md

 from the github, and set up the configuration file.

-The sections below will talk about setting up the collectors, and configuring SumoLogic to accept the data.
+The sections below will talk about setting up the collectors, and configuring Sumo Logic to accept the data.

-SumoLogic Preparation Work
+Sumo Logic Preparation Work
 ==========================

     1. Configure collectors for your deployments, along with sources.